aklivity/zilla-docs/src/reference/config/bindings/asyncapi/.partials/routes.md

 > `string`

-AsyncAPI spec identifier that the route exits with to the next binding
+AsyncAPI spec identifier that the route exits with to the next binding.

 #### with.operation-id

 > `string`

-AsyncAPI OperationId that the route exits with to the next binding
+AsyncAPI OperationId that the route exits with to the next binding.